2i3r/fix_fa_unicodes/README.md

 # fa_unicode_correct
-Change "ye, kaf" wrong unicode characters in farsi strings  to correct ones.
+Correct "ی, ک" (ye, kaf) wrong unicode variations on string.
+It may not have a complete list wrong unicode variations, but it have the most used ones.